Antwerp diamond heist: Site

 The vault that housed the diamonds is situated two floors below the main floor.
-It was protected by multiple security mechanisms, including a lock with 100 million possible combinations, infrared heat detectors, a seismic sensor, Doppler radar, and a magnetic field.
+It was protected by multiple security mechanisms, including an advanced combination lock, infrared heat detectors, a seismic sensor, Doppler radar, and a magnetic field detector.
 The building itself had a private security force and was located in the heavily guarded and monitored Antwerp diamond district.

 Robbery

 Leonardo Notarbartolo rented an office in the Antwerp Diamond Center building at 9/11 Schupstraat in the Antwerp Diamond District.
 This office provided him access to a safe deposit box in the vault beneath the building.
 It took him over two years to prepare for the robbery.

 To circumvent the security systems of the vault, the group employed a series of sophisticated techniques.
 Notarbartolo conducted detailed surveillance of the Diamond Center.
 He alleged that the group installed a small camera above the vault door to monitor the guards and record the vault's combination, transmitting footage to a storage device concealed in a fire extinguisher.

 At some point, probably before the robbery, Notarbartolo visited the vault under the guise of a routine trip and sprayed hair spray on the thermal-motion sensor to temporarily disable it.
-The vault’s magnetic lock, which relied on a magnetic field between two plates to trigger an alarm if broken, was bypassed by carefully removing the bottom portion of the screws securing the plates while the magnetic field was inactive earlier that week and using adhesive tape to keep them in place.
+The vault's magnetic lock, which relied on a magnetic field between two plates to trigger an alarm if broken, was bypassed by carefully removing the bottom portion of the screws securing the plates while the magnetic field was inactive earlier that week and using adhesive tape to keep them in place.
 During the heist, they used a custom aluminum plate to keep the plates together, and so maintain the magnetic field, when opening the vault door.

 The thieves used a long two-part, three-dimensional key to open the vault door along with its combination.
 They turned off the lights then opened the vault door.
 Next, they used a crowbar to pry open the day gate.

 To avoid detection by the infrared sensor in the vault, a thief used a polystyrene shield to block his thermal signature and secured the shield in front of the sensor.
 The group also covered the ceiling light sensor with tape and then turned on the lights inside the vault to work undetected.

-Once inside, the thieves used a custom-made, hand-cranked device to break open 109 of the 189 safe deposit boxes, each equipped with both a unique key lock and a three-letter combination lock.
-(Although initial reports such as the BBC News had the incorrect figure of 123).
-After the robbery, the group returned to Notarbartolo’s apartment in Antwerp.
+Once inside, the thieves used a custom-made, hand-cranked device to break open 109 (Note: Initial reports such as the BBC News had the incorrect figure of 123.) of the 189 safe deposit boxes, each equipped with both a unique key lock and a three-letter combination lock.
+After the robbery, the group returned to Notarbartolo's apartment in Antwerp.
 Later, Notarbartolo and an accomplice dumped trash from the heist and from their safe house near the E19 motorway between Antwerp and Brussels.

 The next morning, the landowner (August Van Camp) discovered the discarded items and notified the police.
 Among the debris were items linked directly to Notarbartolo, providing investigators with a critical lead.